parkjan4/parkjan4.github.io/_pages/about.md

 ### As an instructor:

 - <span style="color:#088F8F">**MIE 368: Analytics in Action**</span> (2024) \
-   Senior undergraduate class in applied analytics, University of Toronto.
+   Third-year undergraduate class in applied analytics, University of Toronto.

 ### As a teaching assistant:

 - <span style="color:#088F8F">**MIE 368: Analytics in Action**</span> (2022, 2023) \
-   Senior undergraduate class in applied analytics, University of Toronto.
+   Third-year undergraduate class in applied analytics, University of Toronto.

 - <span style="color:#088F8F">**MIE 1613: Stochastic Simulation**</span> (2023, 2024) \
    Graduate class in stochastic modeling and simulation, University of Toronto.